RSS

 Core Animation stops animation on app relaunch

 On one of my projects I discovered a bug in a never-ending animation I had set up.
 Whenever the app was suspended (such as when you multitask and open another app), on relaunching the app the animation was frozen.
-After some investigating, I discovered that you need to set a flag on the CABasicAnimation called removedOnCompletion to NO otherwise the animation will get cleaned up when it gets suspended.
+After some investigating, I discovered that with Core Animation you need to set a flag on the CABasicAnimation class called removedOnCompletion to NO otherwise the animation will get cleaned up when it gets suspended.

 CABasicAnimation *dartWiggleAnimation = [CABasicAnimation animationWithKeyPath:@"position"];